Arcranmon/shattered-spirits/README.md

 - Impaling Strike (Tier III spear tech)
 - Gilgamesh Swing (Tier III Shattering Granite)

+NEXT VERSION:

+- Try the Dodge/Block/Focus refactor for Resists
+  - Can ALWAYS spend Dodge/Block/Focus against attacks/negate Afflictions.
+  - Add the Defensive property for gear that freely gives Block on Resists (like Shields!).
+  - In general, must use a Resist to be able to generate these, but some Stances/Techniques will provide them passively.
+  - Specialized Resists will allow alternate ways to spend these resources.
+  - Make Unblockable/Sure Hit a flat keyword (double cost to buy Block/Dodge effects).

+VERSION AFTER:

+- Change from Armor-based Movement to Weight-based Movement.
+  - Generalize the Armor Disciplines to be usable by (almost) anyone (just set prereqs to stop people from picking an obviously poor fit).
+- Add more combat support for the fiction of it being you and your companion spirit.
+  - Have a manifest maneuver to physically conjure your spirit for a turn.
+- Support-based non-spirit Disciplines.
+- (Stretch) Add Talismans, Equipment that enhances Spirit play but cost Encumbrance.

 This system is very much a work-in-progress, but is slowly getting more and more developed!
 Future work:

-- Add consumable items and support for them.
+- Develop consumable items that characters can choose to take at the start of an expedition and develop some Skill Masteries for them.
-- Add more combat support for the fiction of it being you and your companion spirit.
-  - Have a manifest maneuver to physically conjure your spirit for a turn.
-- Support-based non-spirit classes.
 - More weapon types and supporting Disciplines.
-- Potential Resist refactor?
-- Potential shift from armor-based movement to weight profiles.
 - Complete all Spirit Masteries.
 - Refine Endurance and Health system based on how long combats should last.
 - Expand and refine all Spirit Masteries to make sure that each spirit type feels different, as well as the individual disciplines.